Congratulations on making the decision to work and settle in Germany with your family.

 Germany is one such country where the cost of living varies a lot depending on the city where you are planning to work and live.

-The cost of living in a major city like Berlin is much less as compared to the cost of living in the tech and startup hub – Munich. (source)
+The cost of living in a major city like Augsburg is much less as compared to the cost of living in the tech and startup hubs – Munich and Berlin. (source)

 In this post, I will try to cover the various metrics that will help you understand the cost of living for an Indian family in Germany.

-What is the cost of living in germany for Indian family?
+What is the cost of living in Germany for an Indian family?

 You are married and have one or two kids and want to travel to Germany with your family?